sara-nl/griddocs/source/Pages/Service/system_specifications/ui_specs.rst

 * RAM: 48 GB
 * Network: 10 Gb/s

-If you have any questions concerning these technical specifications, please contact us at helpdesk@surfsara.nl
+If you have any questions concerning these technical specifications, please contact us at helpdesk@surfsara.nl.